 After a debt has dropped off it will never come back.
 But this isn’t good news because the CCJ itself will show on your credit file for six years, even if you settle it in full.
-(There is one an exception here – if you pay a CCJ in full within 30 days it will disappear.)
+(There is one an exception here – if you pay a CCJ in full within a month it will disappear.)

 Is it a good idea to negotiate Full & Finals on these debts?

 Definitely!
 Even if paying £5 a month to a debt doesn’t feel like much of a problem, it is always possible the debt collector will threaten court action and ask for more.

 If a final settlement is agreed, the debt will not reappear on your credit file.
 A Guide to Full and Final Settlements has more information, including how to make an offer.
 If your debts have changed hands several times, the current creditor may have paid very little for the debt, possibly only pennies in the pound.